braineatingmachines/braineatingmachines.github.io/faq.md

 ### How do I register?

 Visit our [Schedule page](/schedule/) to see all upcoming programs and register online.
-If registration isn't open yet for a program you're interested in, [contact us](/contact/) to be notified when registration opens.
+If registration isn't open yet for a program you're interested in, <a href="javascript:void(0)" class="waitlist-trigger">Join Waitlist!</a> to be notified when registration opens.

 ### Are there sibling discounts?